quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 :p How does the statute of frauds apply in modifying a contract?
 ??x
-In the case of modifying a written agreement from $1,000 to $800 for real estate leases over one year, even if oral modification is agreed upon, the agreement must be documented in writing because it falls under the statute of frauds. x??
+In the case of modifying a written agreement from $1,000 to$800 for real estate leases over one year, even if oral modification is agreed upon, the agreement must be documented in writing because it falls under the statute of frauds. x??

 ---